wordofwarning/wordofwarning.org/current/2015-domestic/martin/index.md

 Age advisory: 14+ For specific age and access information please email <mailto:info@habarts.org> or call 07581 299 439.

 ####Who is she?
-Cheryl has won Manchester Evening News Theatre Awards as both writer [Best Community Production, Heart and Soul, Oldham Coliseum] and director [Best Studio Production, Iron by Rona Munro, Working Girls/Contact], an Edinburgh Fringe First as co-director and producer of Traverse Theatre’s Breakfast Series The World Is Too Much, and this year a Lloyd’s Bank regional award for the immersive play she directed for Community Arts Northwest, Rule 35, and longlisted for the Polari Book Prize for her collection of poems, Alaska [Crocus/Commonword], the inspiration for this play.
+Cheryl has won Manchester Evening News Theatre Awards as both writer (Best Community Production, *Heart and Soul*, Oldham Coliseum) and director (Best Studio Production, *Iron* by Rona Munro, Working Girls/Contact); an Edinburgh Fringe First as co-director + producer of Traverse Theatre's Breakfast Series *The World Is Too Much*; and this year a Lloyd's Bank regional award for the immersive play she directed for Community Arts Northwest, *Rule 35*; also longlisted for the Polari Book Prize for her collection of poems, *Alaska* [Crocus/Commonword], the inspiration for this play.

 ####What people have said about *Alaska*
 >*It is a devastatingly beautiful show…, poetic narrative and heart achingly profound… people should go*<br>Audience Member.